m3data/collective-futurecrafting/_craft/patterns.md

     <details class='accordion'>
         <summary class='accordion__trigger'>Modern movements</summary>
         <div class='accordion__content'>
             <p>In more recent contexts, patterns of close-knit collaboration have proven similarly effective.
-Mark Engler and Paul Engler, in <a href='https://www.booktopia.com.au/this-is-an-uprising-mark-engler/book/9781568585703.html' target='_blank'>This Is an Uprising</a>, show how decentralised organizing circles have powered social movements.
+Mark Engler and Paul Engler, in <a href='https://www.booktopia.com.au/this-is-an-uprising-mark-engler/book/9781568585703.html' target='_blank'>This Is an Uprising</a>, show how decentralised organising circles have powered social movements.
 General Stanley McChrystal's <a href='https://www.booktopia.com.au/team-of-teams-general-stanley-mcchrystal/book/9780241250839.html' target='_blank'>Team of Teams</a> reveals how autonomous, connected units excel in complex environments.</p>
             <p>Whether in revolutions, social movements, or military contexts, small, purpose-driven groups consistently drive systemic change.
 These patterns show that relational trust and decentralisation aren't just nice-to-haves—they're essential for resilience in turbulent times.</p>
         </div>
     </details>